ntr0pie/ntr0pie.github.io/docs/source/stream.rst

   :width: 700
   :alt: Oppenheimer and Neumann

-  "*I am thinking about something much more important than bombs.
-I am thinking about computers.*" -- John von Neumann
+  "I am thinking about something much more important than bombs.
+I am thinking about computers." -- John von Neumann

 ----

 **Stand on the shoulder of giants**
 """""""""""""""""""""""""""""""""""
-* "*Stand on the shoulders of giants.
-Don't dig up their bones.*" -- Sir Isaac Newton
+* "Stand on the shoulders of giants.
+Don't dig up their bones." -- Sir Isaac Newton
 * Conserving Power - In an evolutionary sense, the ability to work in abstractions allows us to conserve vast amounts of brainpower.
 Imagine the overwhelm of having to concern yourself with how everything works all of the time, from gravity to your musculoskeletal system, to your heart, the hardware and software stacks of your phone, and so on.
 We wouldn’t leave our beds.
 Trust in abstractions and analogies allow us to function. `First principles and asking why <https://www.theengineeringmanager.com/growth/first-principles-and-asking-why/>`_
 * Favour heuristic or analogy based thinking aka pattern matching over first principles thinking when the problem you are solving requires speed over depth.
 * Respect what came before. `Principal Engineering Community Tenets <https://www.amazon.jobs/en/landing_pages/pe-community-tenets>`_